Debt Collection Complaints

 - Was asking you to send the money by a method that includes charges to you, i.e. wire transfers, etc

-- Talked to your employer without your permission, unless to confirm your employment.
+- Talked to your employer without your permission, unless to confirm your employment, after notifying you of legal proceedings.

-If you have a complaint about any of these issues, you can complete the Debt Collection Complaint Form and submit it to us by mail, fax, or email.
-We will require documentation to support your complaint.
+If you have a complaint about any of these issues, you can complete the Debt Collection Complaint Form on our and submit it to us by We will require documentation to support your complaint.
 This could include a picture of your phone showing what time the collector called, a taped phone conversation, a letter from your employer or co-worker confirming contact at work, or any other information you may have.